-Even the decision to enter the war split the nation and had the potential to destroy the delicate balance that had been painstakingly struck between English and French Canada.
+Even the decision to enter the war threatened to shatter the delicate balance that had been painstakingly struck between English and French Canada.
 From there, the problems only got messier.
-What ships to build?
-What troops to field, and under whose flag?
+What ships and planes to build?
+What troops to field?
 The agonizing question of whether a costly battle was necessary, or if there could have been some other way.

 Canadians, from the main streets to the barracks and all along the corridors of power, grappled with these life-and-death decisions throughout the Second World War.
-Here are ten of Canada’s most agonizing decisions of the war, including the brilliant successes, stunning surprises, and a disastrous failure whose effects resound to this day.
+Here are ten of Canada’s most difficult decisions of the war, including brilliant successes, stunning surprises, and one disastrous failure whose effects resound to this day.